 Classroom Management and Organisation

-The learning environment is managed to cater for different learning styles and needs considering a range of levels and abilities:
+The learning environment is managed to cater for different learning styles and needs to take into consideration, a range of levels and abilities:

 - Whole class teaching.

-- Group work and focus groups that are organised according to appropriate criteria (i.e. ability, mixed ability, single sex, interest etc.
+- Group work and focus groups which are organised according to appropriate criteria i.e. ability, mixed ability, single sex, interest etc.

 - One to one teaching.

-- Collaborative learning with talk partners or groups- Independent learning.
+- Collaborative learning with talk partners or groups.

 Teaching Assistants and external agencies are employed to support children with Special Educational Needs and disabilities, as outlined on their Individual Education Plans.
 Inclusion is at the forefront of planning for these children which may indicate working 1:1 outside the classroom for short periods.